 2. Establish a structured hiring process

-A no brainer right?
 Sure, but many businesses out there still have much to improve on this part.
-Not having a structured hiring process means a longer time to fill as you basically end up starting from scratch each time there’s a new job to fill.
+Not having a structured hiring process means having a longer time to hire – you basically end up starting from scratch each time there’s a new role to fill.

 Get your hiring process visible.
 Take out pen and paper,